 (2) Boarders.
-Per Section 273.1(b)(3) of Title 7 of the Code of Federal Regulations, 7 C.F.R. § 273.1(b)(3), boarders are residents of a commercial boarding house and persons to whom the household furnishes lodging and meals and who pay a reasonable monthly payment for board.
+Boarders are residents of a commercial boarding house or persons to whom the household provides lodging and meals and who pay a reasonable monthly payment for board, per 7 C.F.R. § 273.1(b)(3).

-(A) A commercial boarding house is defined as an establishment that offers meals and lodging for compensation with the intention of making a profit.The number of boarders residing in a boarding house cannot be used to determine if a boarding house is a commercial enterprise.
+(A) A commercial boarding house is an establishment that offers meals and lodging for compensation with the intention of making a profit, regardless of the number of residents.
+Boarders who live in a commercial boarding house are not eligible to participate in SNAP.

 (C) To be considered a reasonable monthly payment for board, a boarder whose arrangement is for:

-(i) more than two meals per day must pay an amount that equals or exceeds the maximum food benefit allotment amount for the appropriate boarder household size as shown on Oklahoma Department of Human Services (DHS) Appendix C-3, Maximum Food Benefit Allotments and Standards for Income and Deductions; or
+(i) more than two meals per day must pay an amount that equals or exceeds the maximum food benefit allotment amount for the appropriate boarder household size as shown on OKDHS Appendix C-3, Maximum Food Benefit Allotments and Standards for Income and Deductions; or

-(ii) two meals or less per day must pay an amount that equals or exceeds two-thirds of the food benefit allotment for the appropriate boarder household size as shown on DHS Appendix C-3.
+(ii) two meals or less per day must pay an amount that equals or exceeds two-thirds of the food benefit allotment for the appropriate boarder household size as shown on (OKDHS) Appendix C-3.

 (A) Foster care payments and DDS room and board reimbursements are considered as income to the children and are:

 (i) not included as income to the household caring for the children when the children are not included in the food benefit household; and

 (ii) counted as income to the household when the host household chooses to include the children as members of the food benefit household.

 (B) The income paid to the extended family care provider by DDS for care rendered is counted as earned income to the provider, per OAC 340:50-7-29(b)(8).